BCStudentSoftwareDevTeam/documentation/new-vm.md

 ## Login Credentials

 You can access your VM with a username and password.
-The initial password is the same as your username (likely the same as your Berea College username - check your email), and you will be prompted to change it on your first login.
+The initial password is the same as your username (likely the same as your Berea College username - check your email), and you may be prompted to change it on your first login.
 A better way to access your VM is with public key authentication for SSH.
 A single key can access multiple VMs, and you will not have to enter your password every time you log in.
 Read our [SSH documentation](/ssh) to learn how to set that up!

 ## Administrator Privileges